-Linuxbrew is the fork of Homebrew.
-It can be used both on Mac OS and Linux.
+Linuxbrew is the fork of Homebrew and you can use it on both Mac OS and Linux.
 Its usage is pretty much same as Homebrew.
-It can be installed in your home directory and does not require root access.
-You can use Linuxbrew to install the packages which are not packaged by the native distribution.
+Since Linuxbrew will be installed in your home directory, it does not require root access.
+You can use Linuxbrew to install the packages which are not packaged to your the native distribution.
 It also allows to install most up-to-date applications and packages.

 Linuxbrew needs the following dependencies in your Linux box.

 - Linux 2.6.16 or newer